jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Solar.md

 RacialMods:
 Languages: Celestial, Draconic, Infernal; truespeech
 SQ: change shape (alter self )
+SpecialAbilities:
+  Divine Spellcasting (Sp) : >
-SpecialAbilities: Spells Solars can cast divine spells as 20th-level clerics.
+    Solars can cast divine spells as 20th-level clerics.
 They do not gain access to domains or other cleric abilities.
   Slaying Arrow (Su): >
     A solar's bow needs no ammunition, and automatically creates a slaying arrow of the solar's choice when drawn.
 SpellsKnown: